Health Protection (Coronavirus, Restrictions) (England) Regulations 2020: Legal basis

-As with the original regulations, this statutory instrument was introduced by Secretary of State for Health and Social Care, Matt Hancock, using emergency powers under the Public Health (Control of Disease) Act 1984.
-The legal basis for the use of the powers was stated to be as before.
-The regulations came into force at on 13 and 15 June, and were laid before parliament at 2.30pm on 12 June, the first occasion that amendments had been presented to parliament before they entered into force.
+The amendments were made under the same emergency powers as the main regulations.
+They came into force at on 13 and 15 June, and were laid before parliament at 2.30pm on 12 June, the first occasion that amendments had been presented to parliament before they entered into force.
 The Secretary of State again used section 45R of the 1984 act to enact the regulations "by reason of urgency" subject to retrospective approval by resolution of each House of Parliament within twenty-eight days.

 Changes to business closures

 Under previous regulations, most retail businesses were required to close unless they appeared on a list of specific exemptions.
 SI 2020/588 reversed this, allowing businesses to re-open from 15 June 2021 unless on a list of prohibitions.
 This was reported as allowing "non-essential stores" to start operating again.

-Businesses which remained prohibited from opening include restaurants, cafes, bars, pubs; theatres, concert halls; most cinemas, museums & galleries; nightclubs, social clubs, bingo halls, casinos; barbers, massage parlours and certain other personal service venues; swimming pools, skating rinks, gyms, playgrounds; funfairs, theme parks, model villages; certain indoor facilities including leisure and entertainment venues, sports courts, fitness studios and soft play areas; indoor attractions (apart from shops) at otherwise-outdoor venues such as gardens, heritage sites, and places with outdoor animal exhibits including farms, zoos and safari parks.
+Businesses which remained prohibited from opening include restaurants, cafes, bars, pubs; theatres, concert halls; most cinemas, museums and galleries; nightclubs, social clubs, bingo halls, casinos; barbers, massage parlours and certain other personal service venues; swimming pools, skating rinks, gyms, playgrounds; funfairs, theme parks, model villages; certain indoor facilities including leisure and entertainment venues, sports courts, fitness studios and soft play areas; indoor attractions (apart from shops) at otherwise-outdoor venues such as gardens, heritage sites, and places with outdoor animal exhibits including farms, zoos and safari parks.
 Libraries still had to remain closed.

 In addition to the general re-opening of retail businesses, there were some more specific relaxations of the rules.
 Betting shops and auction houses could re-open, as could drive-in cinemas (but not other cinemas) and retail art galleries.
 Outdoor animal-related attractions such as farms, zoos and safari parks could open, as could most indoor shops within visitor attractions that were otherwise outside.

 Where a library, a place of worship, or any business that was still required to remain closed had a shop in a self-contained unit with its own separate entrance, that shop could open.
 Similarly, a cafe in a self-contained unit was allowed to sell food and drink but for consumption off the premises only.

 Places of worship could again be used for private prayer (but not for communal worship).
 The restrictions on community centres were relaxed to allow them once again to host indoor markets.